Farscape

 Farscape is a science fiction television series conceived by Rockne S. O'Bannon and co-produced by The Jim Henson Company and Hallmark Entertainment, originally for the Nine Network.
 It premiered in North America on the Sci-Fi Channel's SciFi Friday segment on 19 March 1999 (at 8:00 pm EST), as the network's anchor series.
 The Jim Henson Company is credited with the many alien looks, make-up and prosthetics; two regular characters on the show, the animatronic puppets Rygel and Pilot, were entirely Henson Creature Shop creations.

 Although the series was planned for five seasons, it was abruptly cancelled after production had ended on its fourth season, thus finishing the series on a cliffhanger.
 Co-producer Brian Henson later secured the rights to Farscape, paving the way for a three-hour miniseries, Farscape: The Peacekeeper Wars, which Henson himself directed.
-In 2007, it was announced that the creator was returning for a web series, though production has been repeatedly delayed.
+In 2007, it was announced that the creator was returning for a web series, though production was repeatedly delayed.
+As of 2026 no web series was ever released.
 In December 2008, a comic book miniseries was released, in-continuity with both the television show and the potential online series.

 Overview

-Farscape features a diverse ensemble cast of characters who are initially escaping from corrupt authorities in the form of a militaristic organization called the Peacekeepers.
-The protagonists live inside a large bio-mechanical ship called Moya which is a living entity.
+Farscape features a diverse ensemble cast of characters who are initially escaping from corrupt authorities, namely the militaristic organization known as the Peacekeepers.
+The protagonists live inside a large bio-mechanical ship called Moya, which is a living entity.
 In the first episode, they are joined by the main character, John Crichton (Ben Browder), a modern-day American astronaut who accidentally flies into a wormhole near Earth during an experimental space flight.
 On the same day, another stranger is picked up by Moya: a Peacekeeper named Aeryn Sun (Claudia Black).
 Despite his best intentions, Crichton makes enemies, including the show's most prominent antagonist: Scorpius.
-There are a few standalone plots, and the show gradually unfolds progressive story arcs, beginning with the crew's recapture by the Peacekeepers, followed by Crichton's search to find another wormhole back to Earth, and an eventual arms race for wormhole technology weapons.
-Secondary arcs explore the ways the characters change due to their influences and adventures together, most notably Crichton and his obsession with wormhole technology, his relationship with Aeryn, and the neural clone of Scorpius in his brain that haunts him.
+There are a few standalone plots, and the show gradually unfolds progressive story arcs, beginning with the crew's recapture by the Peacekeepers, followed by Crichton's search for another wormhole back to Earth, and an eventual arms race for wormhole technology weapons.
+Secondary arcs explore how the characters change through their influences and adventures together, most notably Crichton's obsession with wormhole technology, his relationship with Aeryn, and the neural clone of Scorpius in his brain that haunts him.